 Enhancing Sustainable Groundwater Use in South Africa

-InfoStart date: 1 April, 2018 End date: 31 March, 2022 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M10-KU Countries: South Africa Thematic areas: Natural resource management, Water management and sanitation, Lead institution: University of Copenhagen (UCPH), Faculty of Science, Department of Geosciences and Natural Resource Management, Denmark Partner institutions: EkoSource, South Africa International Water Management Institute (IWMI), Water, Land and Ecosystems, South Africa Geological Survey of Denmark and Greenland (GEUS), Hydrology, Denmark University of the Western Cape (UWC), South Africa Project website: go to website (the site might be inactive) Project coordinator: Karsten Høgh Jensen Total grant: 4,999,122 DKK
+InfoStart date: 1 April, 2018 End date: 30 June, 2022 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 17-M10-KU Countries: South Africa Thematic areas: Natural resource management, Water management and sanitation, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: EkoSource, South Africa International Water Management Institute (IWMI), South Africa University of the Western Cape (UWC), South Africa Geological Survey of Denmark and Greenland (GEUS), Denmark Project website: go to website (the site might be inactive) Project coordinator: Karsten Høgh Jensen Total grant: 4,999,122 DKK Project files:

 Groundwater is an increasingly important source of water supply for agriculture, households, and industry.
 With population growth and increasing climate variability, this water resource plays an increasingly important role in South Africa (RSA) to enhance water and food security.
 However, with increasing pressure on groundwater and intensive landuse, the resource is vulnerable to depletion and degradation.
 This is compounded by limited capacity and inadequate resources allocated to its protection and sustainable management.
 Managing groundwater resources for sustained uses requires knowledge of the aquifer systems, their replenishment and interactions with rivers, wetlands and terrestrial systems.
 It also requires knowledge of the human interaction with the resource to ensure a sustainable exploitation.